Automattic/node-wpcom-oauth/example/Readme.md

 ### 1 - Create a wpconn application

-Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to ask the oauth2 authorization.
+Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to get the oauth access token.

 ### 2 - Create a setting json file